Watrap: Education

 Three government-aided schools and two private schools operate there.

 Geography

 The town sits on the bank of the Arjuna River.
 Dams Pilavakal (பிளவக்கல் அணை) and Kovilaaru provide irrigation.

 Sathuragiri Hills contains dense tropical greenery, undisturbed forests and wildlife.
 Natural caves, some 2 km away from Sathuragiri temple and a fresh water pond at the top of the hill attract visitors.
 Perrumal Mottai is the highest and coldest spot in these hills.

-Natural spring Maavuthu (big spring) us 8 km from Watrap.
+Natural spring Maavuthu (big spring) us 8 km from Vathirairuppu.
 It is situated at the foot of the western Ghats.